Open Access publishing: fully Open Access and hybrid journals

 -

-You may need to pay a compulsory Article Processing Charge (APC) to publish in a fully OA journal
+You may need to pay a mandatory Article Processing Charge (APC) to publish in a fully OA journal

 -